daogaoliu/unlearning-under-adversary/README.md

 If you use this work, please cite our work as 😊:

 @article{huang2024unlearn,
-  title={Unlearn and Burn: Adversarial Machine Unlearning Requests Destroy Model Accuracy}, author={Huang, Yangsibo and Liu, Daogao and Chua, Lynn and Ghazi, Badih and Kamath, Pritish and Kumar, Ravi and Manurangsi, Pasin and Nasr, Milad and Sinha, Amer and Zhang, Chiyuan}, journal={arXiv preprint arXiv:2410.09591}, year={2024}
+  title={Unlearn and Burn: Adversarial Machine Unlearning Requests Destroy Model Accuracy},<br>
+  author={Huang, Yangsibo and Liu, Daogao and Chua, Lynn and Ghazi, Badih and Kamath, Pritish and Kumar, Ravi and Manurangsi, Pasin and Nasr, Milad and Sinha, Amer and Zhang, Chiyuan},<br>
+  journal={arXiv preprint arXiv:2410.09591},<br>
+  year={2024}
 }